 · The captain will sign a form stating that he/she has read the Handbook and will comply with all the rules

 and regulations stated within.

 · Holding regular elections of officers as stipulated in the club constitution.

 · Informing the next club captain of the routine guidelines for club operation prior to the next president assuming office.
-This would include transferring this Handbook to the new captain and arranging a meeting between the new president and the Club Sports Director.
+This would include transferring this Handbook to the new captain and arranging a meeting between the new president and the Sport Clubs Director.

 · Meeting financial obligations incurred as a club.